alexander-nichols/capstone-project/model_card.md

 # Model Card
-The model predicts the life expectancy based on a number of other key health indicators.
-The World Health Organization (WHO) defines life expectancy as the average number of years a person can expect to live in a specific area, based on current mortality rates.
+Life expectancy is defined as the average number of years a person can expect to live based on current mortality rates.
+This model predicts life expectancy based on a number of other key health indicators.

+## Overview

+**Developer:** This model was constructed in a private capacity.

+**Intended Usage:** This model is intended for research purposes and should not be used for policymaking without further investigation into accuracy and potential biases.

-The model was trained on a dataset available in Kaggle: [Life Expectancy (WHO) Fixed](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated).
+**Training and Testing data** The model was trained on a dataset available in Kaggle: [Life Expectancy (WHO) Fixed](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated).
 This was based on primary data sources from _WHO_, _World Bank_, and _Our World in Data_.
 More details on the data set can be found in [Data_Sheet.md](Data_Sheet.md).

-## Overview

-#### Developer
-This model was constructed in a private capacity.

-#### Intended Usage
-This model is intended for research purposes and should not be used for policymaking without further investigation into accuracy and potential biases.
+For the purposes of assessing the model performance 80% of the data was used for training and 20% for testing.

 ## Model Description